Skip to main content

 1. Run-to-Failure (Reactive Replacement)

-Definition: Replace assets only after they fail completely.
+Replace assets only after they fail completely.
 No proactive planning—just react to breakdowns as they occur.
+This approach works for low-cost, non-critical assets like office chairs or lamps, where failure has minimal safety or operational impact and spare capacity is abundant.

-Real Cost Example: A manufacturing plant ran critical conveyor motors to failure.
-Research shows unplanned maintenance costs 3x more than planned maintenance.
-Organizations using reactive strategies experience 52.7% more unplanned downtime than those with proactive approaches.
+The risks are significant: 30-50% cost premiums for emergency procurement, operational disruptions and safety incidents, and unpredictable budget impacts that make capital planning impossible.
+Research shows unplanned maintenance costs 3x more than planned maintenance, and organizations using reactive strategies experience 52.7% more unplanned downtime than those with proactive approaches.

 2. Age-Based Replacement (Time-Based)

-Definition: Replace assets based on chronological age or expected lifetime—regardless of current condition.
-"This boiler is 20 years old; typical lifespan is 20-25 years, so we replace it now."
+Replace assets based on chronological age or expected lifetime—regardless of current condition.
+“This boiler is 20 years old; typical lifespan is 20-25 years, so we replace it now.”
+This strategy works well for assets with predictable, well-documented lifespans, high-volume equipment like fleet vehicles or PCs, and safety-critical systems requiring regulatory compliance.

-Limitation: Can result in "premature replacement"—replacing perfectly functional assets just because they hit a calendar milestone.
+The benefits are clear: predictable budgeting with replacement costs known years ahead, bulk procurement opportunities, and simple implementation that only requires tracking age.
+However, this approach can result in premature replacement—removing perfectly functional assets just because they hit a calendar milestone.
 A 20-year-old asset in excellent condition may have 5+ years of useful life remaining.

 3. Condition-Based Replacement